lgeurts/lgeurts.github.io/_posts/2019-03-19-ubuntu-setup-notes-for-hyper-v-on-windows-10.md

 Changes since the last version:

-This guide was written to help you configure a Bionic Beaver based environment resembling [Project Sputnik](https://bartongeorge.io/2018/11/29/sputnik-turns-6-presenting-the-folks-behind-it/) using Windows 10 Hyper-V enhanced mode.
+This guide was written to help you configure a Bionic Beaver based environment, resembling [Project Sputnik](https://bartongeorge.io/2018/11/29/sputnik-turns-6-presenting-the-folks-behind-it/) in Windows 10 Hyper-V enhanced mode.

 **TO BE CONTINUED**